pythonasset/FMECA/QUICK_START.md

    - Review all consequence categories in a table
    - Select any row to update or delete categorization

-#### Step 7: Task Selection (2 min)
+#### Step 7: Task Selection (3-5 min)

 1. Choose appropriate maintenance strategy
-2. System provides options based on consequence
+2. System provides options based on consequence (OTF excluded for Safety/Environmental)
+3. Enter task-specific details:
+   - **FTM**: Separate Useful Life and MTBF fields
+   - **Redesign**: Select type of redesign
+4. For Operational/Non-operational consequences:
+   - Enter Cost of Task (Labour, Parts, Other)
+   - Enter Cost of Failure (Labour, Parts, Other)
+5. For Safety/Environmental consequences with FTM or Redesign:
+   - Assess post-implementation risk levels
+   - Risk = Consequence Severity + Likelihood
-3. Validate task is feasible and worth doing
+6. Validate task is feasible and worth doing
+7. View/Update/Delete tasks:
+   - Browse all tasks in comprehensive table with horizontal scrolling
+   - Select any task to update or delete

 **Repeat Stage 2 for each asset in your project**